Mortimer333/Dito/README.md

 ```

 ## Events
-You can attach any kind of event to the element that will be resolved with functionality from template by addign `@e:` prefix and transforming name to the one used by `addEventListener`:
+You can attach any kind of event to the element that will be resolved with functionality from the template by adding `@e:` prefix and transforming name to the one used by `addEventListener`:
 #### before:
 ```html
 <button type="button" name="button" onclick='ClassInstance.changeColor()'>Change color!</button>